simgunz/anki-decks_danish-ipa/README.md

 ===============

-This anki deck is based on the language learning method presented by Gabriel Wyner on fluent-forever.com and aims to teach you all the International Phonetic Alphabet (IPA) symbols of the Italian language.
+This anki deck is based on the language learning method presented by Gabriel Wyner on fluent-forever.com and aims to teach you all the International Phonetic Alphabet (IPA) symbols of the Danish language.
 Differently from the [English IPA deck](https://fluent-forever.com/ipa-anki-deck/) provided by Gabriel Wyner this one doesn't contains the phonetic articulations cards and contains all the allophones of a single phoneme.
 Because of this it's important you know the difference between _phone_ and _phoneme_.